 Louise Greenspan, MD is a board-certified pediatric endocrinologist focusing on puberty, and an international leader in the field, works at Kaiser Permanente and is on the faculty at UC San Francisco.
 Dr Greenspan is an Investigator on the CYGNET study, part of the Breast Cancer and The Environment Research Program, and has received the Honor Thy Healer Award from Zero Breast Cancer for her work on this study.
 She is the author of multiple scientific articles on puberty and pediatric obesity, has a busy clinical practice, and is the co-author of The New Puberty: How to Navigate Development in Today’s Girls.

-Johanna Olson, MD is an Adolescent Medicine physician specializing in the care of gender non-conforming children and transgender youth.
-Dr. Olson has been an Assistant Professor at Children’s Hospital Los Angeles for the past nine years.
-Dr. Olson has been providing medical intervention for transgender youth and young adults including puberty suppression and cross sex hormones for the past six years, and is considered a national expert in this area.
-Dr. Olson is the Medical Director of The Center for Transyouth Health and Development at Children’s Hospital in Los Angeles, the largest transgender youth clinic in the United States.
+Johanna Olson, MD is an Adolescent Medicine physician specializing in the care of gender non-conforming children and transgender youth, and is considered a national expert in this area.
+Dr. Olson has been an Assistant Professor at Children’s Hospital Los Angeles for the past nine years and is the Medical Director of CHLA’s Center for Transyouth Health and Development, which is the largest transgender youth clinic in the United States.
 Dr. Olson has appeared frequently on national television, and spoken all over the country to educate providers, parents, and other communities about the needs of transgender youth.

 Deborah Rozman has over thirty years of experience as a business executive, serial entrepreneur, psychologist, author, and educator.
 She has been involved with HeartMath since its inception, first as founding executive director of the non-profit Institute of HeartMath, then as executive vice president of HeartMath LLC, and for the past decade as founding director, President and CEO of HeartMath LLC.